 25 Everyday Things You Didn’t Know You Could Get Addicted To

-If you’ve ever sat with a friend and watched as he or she applied and then reapplied Chapstick or any other type of lip balm repeatedly, there’s a scientific reason for it, according to Samantha Conrad, MD, a dermatologist at Northwestern Memorial HealthCare in Chicago.
-For starters, the ingredients in some products can end up being super drying, which prompt you to feel the need to keep reapplying it.
+If you’ve ever sat with a friend and watched as they applied and then reapplied Chapstick or any other lip balm repeatedly, there’s a scientific reason for it, according to Samantha Conrad, MD, a dermatologist at Northwestern Memorial HealthCare in Chicago.
+The ingredients in some products can end up being extremely drying, which prompts you to feel the need to keep reapplying it.

 It’s one thing to use whitening strips regularly to remove red wine and coffee stains.
 It’s quite another to be addicted to bleaching your teeth.
-There’s even a term for it: Bleachorexia refers to being addicted to bleaching teeth, says Leslie Renee Townsend, DDS, of Jefferson Dental Clinics in Dallas, Texas.
+There’s even a term for it: Bleachorexia refers to being addicted to bleaching teeth, says Leslie Renee Townsend, DDS, of Jefferson Dental and Orthodontics in Dallas.
 “Overuse or misuse of whitening products such as lasers, strips, gels, rinses, or pastes can cause noticeable sensitivity, tooth pain, gum irritation, and weakened enamel, often temporary, but sometimes more permanent,” Dr. Townsend says.
 “At worst, teeth begin to demineralize with time, since whitening products strip tooth enamel resulting in transparent-looking teeth.”

-If you tend to moisturize more than twice a day, quit it.
-Turns out, what you’re doing is actually counterintuitive and may make your skin addicted to that product.
-“There are some theories that constant use of thick moisturizers can make the skin lazy,” says Joshua Zeichner, MD, director of cosmetic and clinical research in the department of dermatology at The Mount Sinai Hospital in New York City.
+If you tend to moisturize more than twice a day, you may want to cut back.
+Turns out, what you’re doing may be counterintuitive and make your skin “addicted” to that product.
+“There are some theories that constant use of thick moisturizers can make the skin lazy,” says Joshua Zeichner, MD, director of cosmetic and clinical research in the department of dermatology at Mount Sinai Hospital in New York City.
 “By providing a false barrier to the environment, the skin does not have to work as hard as it normally would to maintain adequate hydration levels.
 If you were to quickly take away the moisturizer, your skin might end up dry and inflamed.”

 Listening to music

 This is one addiction you won’t need to kick.
-A study published in the Nature journal Scientific Reports found that listening to enjoyable music creates a natural high.
+A study published in Scientific Reports found that listening to enjoyable music creates a natural high.
 “The body reacts in the same way as when it eats pleasurable food, by releasing the neurotransmitter dopamine,” says Duy Nguyen, DO, a board-certified psychiatrist at Beachway Therapy Center in Boynton Beach, Florida.
 “It is this chemical that makes us want to repeat behaviors to regain that feeling again, which is why we can become addicted to listening to our favorite songs.”